chrajashekar45/llm_wiki/README.md

 - No authentication or multi-user support.
 - `backend/main.py` is currently empty; the app is Streamlit-first.

-## Roadmap Ideas
+## Scope for further improvemnts

-- Add a "Lint Wiki" workflow.
+- Adding a "Lint Wiki" workflow.
-- Add OCR for scanned PDFs.
+- Adding OCR for scanned PDFs.
-- Add chunked summarization for large files.
+- Adding chunked summarization for large files.
-- Add a "Save this answer to wiki" button.
+- Adding a "Save this answer to wiki" button.
 - Improve entity/concept page linking.
-- Add source metadata and YAML frontmatter.
+- Adding source metadata and YAML frontmatter.
-- Add better search over markdown pages.
+- Adding better search over markdown pages.
-- Add tests around wiki updates and duplicate page handling.
+- Adding tests around wiki updates and duplicate page handling.

-## Development Notes
+## Git Commit Do’s and Don’ts

 - Do not commit `.env`.
 - Do not commit `venv/`.